Hiroyuki Nishimoto

 Hiroyuki Nishimoto (西本裕行, Nishimoto Hiroyuki) was a Japanese actor and voice actor.
 He began acting in the theatre company Bungakuza and later co-founded Gekidan Kumo (劇団雲 "Cloud Theatre Company") in 1963.
 Nishimoto then joined Theatre Company Subaru in 1976.
 He provided the voice of Snufkin in the television adaptions of Moomin, a book series and comic strip by Tove Jansson.
 Nishimoto was also known for dubbing the Japanese language versions of many Disney films.
-He died of an aortic dissection in 2015, aged 88.
+He died of an aortic dissection on April 19, 2015, aged 88.